 The “summer slide,” or summer learning loss, occurs when children are not academically engaged for an extended period of time and lose knowledge they gained over the past school year.

-The summer slide can affect all children, but researchers say that learning losses are often greater for children from low-income or minority households.
+The summer slide can affect all children, but researchers say that learning losses are often greater for children from under-resourced or minority households.
 And the loss can be significant– students may lose anywhere from 20 to 50 percent of learning gains from the previous school year over the summer.